 Teens sometimes feel that they can’t do anything right.
 They feel clumsy and awkward with their growing bodies.
 A pet can take their minds off this along with making them feel somewhat adult.

 Owning and caring for a pet creates love and caring within your teen.
 They learn that the more time they put in with their new friend the greater the bond will be.
-This then relays to other humans in your teens life, be it other kids at school, or adults in their lives.
-They learn the importance of mutual respect, that will hopefully last throughout their adult life.
+This then relays to other humans in your teen’s life, be it other kids at school, or adults in their lives.
+They learn the importance of mutual respect, which will hopefully last throughout their adult life.

 Having a pet also teaches your teen to communicate more.
 Having the responsibility of ownership of a dog (hopefully!) teaches them to speak out if there is a problem or if they need help.
 This is a huge bonus as a parent, as we all know how difficult it is to sometimes get teens to reach out.